-Obstetric outcomes for women with asthma evaluatedFebruary 12th, 2013 in Health /
+Obstetric outcomes for women with asthma evaluatedFebruary 12, 2013 in Medicine & Health / Health

 (HealthDay)—Women with asthma have significantly higher odds for nearly all obstetric complications, according to a study published in the February issue of the American Journal of Obstetrics & Gynecology.